Ricardo Alegría: Awards and recognition

 In 1993, President Bill Clinton presented Alegría with the Charles Frankel Prize of the National Endowment for the Humanities for contributions to the field of archaeology.
 Alegría received the James Smithson Bicentennial Medal in 1996.
 Alegría received The Haydee Santamaria Medal in 2001.
-In 2002, the Puerto Rican Governor Sila Calderónpresented the Luis Muñoz Marín Medal to Alegríain recognition of his life achievements.
+In 2002, the Puerto Rican Governor Sila Calderónpresented the Luis Muñoz Marín Medal to Alegría in recognition of his life achievements.